MainBanner

 Figure 1.
 Diagram showing the genetic anatomy of a flower

 To make a cross we first need two azaleas that have just started to flower.
 One azalea will be the seed parent, the other azalea will provide the pollen.
-The flower is most ready to receive pollen about 4 days after it oepned, but pollen can be applied earlier.
+The flower is most ready to receive pollen about 4 days after it opened, but pollen can be applied earlier.
 The stigma of a flower can often be shiny with a sticky mucus, but this depends on the weather and on the specific variety.
 Next, one collects stamens from the pollen parent.
 These can be pulled out one by one, including the filament, from the pollen parent azalea.
 Some varieties produce copious pollen in every single anther.
 But for many varieties, pollen may be sparse.
 The pollen will always be white in colour.
 So for varieties where the anthers are coloured, the presence of pollen will be quite conspicuous.
 Azalea flowers with have anthers with two pollen sacs, which will appear as two white dots.
 If the anthers themselves are white, they are not visible.

 To make more pollen come out one should tap or finger flick against the filament.
 Repeating this until the two white dots fuse into a mass of pollen.
 Some pollen may fly out, but usually enough will remain to apply to the seed parent flower.
 Once there is enough visible pollen, touch the pollen end of the anther onto the stigma of the seed parent flower.
 Since the pollen is sticky, this should allow one to 'paint' the pollen onto the stigma.
 If the receiving stigma is covered with a lot of mucus, this may act as a glue that prevents the pollen from coming out of the anther.
 In that case, finger flick until a string of pollen hangs out of the anther, and apply this string of pollen to the stigma.
 Once enough mucus mixes with pollen, the stigma will no longer apply mucus to the anther of the pollen parent and block the pollen from coming out of the pollen sac.
 Sometimes, several stamen are needed to pollinate one flower.
 In rare cases, a variety produces so much pollen, one stamen can be used to pollinate more than one flower.
 If the pollen is brittle, it will not form a string that hangs out, but scatter away when finger flicking.
 In this case, applying the pollen to your finger, some other surface, or a pollination or make-up brush can be the solution.